Philipp-Eisermann/sevareparser/README.md

 Guide:

-> Parameter: directory name of a run outputted by sevare bench (https://github.com/vyrovcz/sevarebench)
+> Parameter: directory name of a run outputted by sevare bench (https://github.com/vyrovcz/sevarebench, version 2023/02 *)
 > Run with python3 sevare_parser.py <name of directory>, this will generate a directory /parsed containing all data files and an info file with the interpolations
 > If the /parsed directory already exists, SevareParser will delete nothing but append to all the files it intended to create and write on